 Otokoyama is brewed in Hokkaido Prefecture

-With a history spanning over 340 years, this brewery's sake was a favorite of the Tokugawa shogunate.
-It was so popular with people in Edo, it was even depicted in works by one of Japan's most famous “Ukiyoe” painting masters, Utamaro.
-Brewed in Hokkaido, the northernmost island in Japan, Otokoyama uses water from Mt Daisetsu, literally meaning "lots of snow".
-The ice water along with crisp cold air in harsh climate of Hokkaido translates into the dry and sharp taste of sake.
+With a history spanning over 340 years, this brewery’s sake was a favorite of the Tokugawa Shogunate.
+It was so popular with people in Edo (present-day Tokyo), it was even depicted in works by one of Japan’s most famous ukiyo-e painting masters, Kitagawa Utamaro (c.
+1753–1806).
+Brewed in Hokkaido, the northernmost island in Japan, Otokoyama uses water from Mt.
+Daisetsu, literally meaning “lots of snow.”
+The ice water along with crisp cold air in the harsh climate of Hokkaido translates into the dry and sharp taste of sake.